c0p4c4b4n4/grpc-grpc-java/_raw/example1/readme.md

 ### Introduction to gRPC for Java developers

-#### Introduction

-This article will introduce Java developers to the gRPC framework.
-The first part will explain what it is, how it came about, and what problems it solves.
-The second part will demonstrate an example application using the gRPC framework in both client and server, written in plain Java.

-#### What is gRPC
+#### What is gRPC?

-gRPC is a multi-language and cross-platform remote procedure call (RPC) framework initially developed by Google. gRPC is designed to provide high-performance inter-service communication within and between data centers, as well as for resource-constrained mobile and IoT applications. <sup>Today, gRPC is governed by the Cloud Native Computing Foundation.</sup>
+gRPC is a multi-language and cross-platform remote procedure call (RPC) framework initially developed by Google and currently governed by the Cloud Native Computing Foundation. gRPC is designed to provide high-performance inter-service communication within and between data centers, as well as for resource-constrained mobile and IoT applications.

 gRPC uses Protocol Buffers as a binary serialization format and RPC interface description language, and HTTP/2 as the application-layer protocol.
 Thanks to these features, gRPC can provide qualitative and quantitative characteristics of inter-service communication that are not available with REST (that most often means transferring textual JSONs over the HTTP/1.1 protocol).

 #### Why not REST?

-RPC (Remote Procedure Call) is a different architectural style for building interservice communication than REST (Representational State Transfer).
+RPC (Remote Procedure Call) is a different architectural style for building inter-service communication than REST (Representational State Transfer).
 REST is an architectural style based on the concept of *resources*.
-A resource is identified by a URI, and clients can read or write the *state* of the resource by *transferring* its *representation*.
+A resource is identified by a URI, and clients can create, read, update, or delete the *state* of the resource by *transferring* its *representation*.

 However, with REST architecture, problems arise when implementing client-server interaction that go beyond client-initiated reading or writing of the state of a single resource, for example: